 EPGH was incorporated on 15 April 2021 and is domiciled in Georgia.
 EPGH is a joint-stock company limited by shares and was set up in accordance with Georgian legislation.
 EPGH's establishment was related to legal unbundling of the Georgian energy market and activities of EP Group in Georgia.
 The aim of the Georgian energy reforms is the creation of a market with high standards of public service and consumer protection that allows customers to freely choose their suppliers.
-In 2023, liberalization of the Georgian retail market continued, with more non-household customers obliged to move from regulated market to the free market.
 EPGH's registered address is Zurab Anjaparidze st. 24, 0186 Tbilisi, Georgia.
 The Company's principal business activity is provision of management and the following shared services to subsidiaries and entities under common control, under service level agreement: financial, legal, regulatory, human resources management, logistics, document management, customer relations, public relations, real estate management, information technologies, security, billing, environmental protection, internal audit, translation and wholesale trade service.
 On 26 June 2024, EPas contributed 50.1% shareholding in JSC Energo - Pro Georgia and EP Georgia Generation JSC to the share capital of EPGH (intra-group transaction).
 EPGH is the parent company of the group of companies ("EPGH Group"), which comprises the following entities and their subsidiaries consolidated in these financial statements:

 EPGH's ownership interest

-Name Location 30 September 2024 31 December 2023
+Name Location 31 March 2025 31 December 2024

-JSC Energo - Pro Georgia Georgia 100% 49.9%
+JSC Energo - Pro Georgia Georgia 100% 100%

-EP Georgia Supply JSC Georgia 100% 100.0%
+EP Georgia Supply JSC Georgia 100% 100%

-EP Georgia Generation JSC Georgia 100% 49.9%
+EP Georgia Generation JSC Georgia 100% 100%